 Have your say

-- complete any school or kura surveys so that your views are taken into account
+- Complete any school or kura surveys so that your views are considered.

 If there isn't a parent, or home and school group at your school or kura, you could talk with other parents and set one up yourself.